doppelganger113/goplay/README.md

 # goplay
-Go playground containing different packages
+Go playground for practice and examples